When Does Confidence-Based Cascade Deferral Suffice?: Introduction

 A key ingredient of cascades is the choice of deferral rule.
 The simplest candidate is to defer when the current model's \emph{confidence} in its prediction is sufficiently low.
 Popular confidence measures include the maximum predictive probability over all classes~\citep{wang2022wisdom}, and the entropy of the predictive distribution~\citep{Huang:2018}.
 Despite being oblivious to the nature of the cascade --- e.g., not modelling the errors of downstream models --- such \emph{confidence-based deferral} works remarkably well in practice \citep{Wang:2018,Geifman:2019,Gangrade:2021,wang2022wisdom,Mamou:2022,narasimhan2022posthoc}.
 Indeed, it has often been noted that such deferral can perform on-par with more complex modifications to the model training~\citep{Geifman:2019,Gangrade:2021,Kag:2023}.
 However, the reasons for this success remain unclear; further, it is not clear if there are specific practical settings where confidence-based deferral may perform poorly~\citep{narayan2022}.

 In this paper, we initiate a systematic study of the potential limitations of confidence-based deferral for cascades.
-Our findings and contributions are: \begin{enumerate}[label=(\roman*)] \item We establish a novel result characterising the theoretically optimal deferral rule (Proposition~\ref{prop:oracle_k2}), which for a two-model cascade relies on the confidence of both model 1 and model 2.
+Our findings and contributions are: \begin{enumerate}[label=(\roman*),itemsep=0pt,topsep=0pt,leftmargin=16pt] \item We establish a novel result characterising the theoretically optimal deferral rule (Proposition~\ref{prop:oracle_k2}), which for a two-model cascade relies on the confidence of both model 1 and model 2.

 \item In many regular classification tasks where model 2 gives a consistent estimate of the true posterior probability, confidence-based deferral is highly competitive.
 However, we show that in some settings, confidence-based deferral can be significantly sub-optimal both in theory and practice (\Cref{sec:chow-versus-oracle}).
 This includes when (1) model 2's error probability is highly non-uniform across samples, which can happen when model 2 is a \emph{specialist} model, (2) labels are subject to noise, and (3) there is distribution shift between the train and test set.